-(1) Youth with disabilities are housed in a manner that provides for their safety and security.
-Individual rooms or housing units used by youth with disabilities are designed for their use and provides for integration with the general population.
-Appropriate detention center programs and activities are accessible to disabled youth confined to the detention center.
+(1) Children with disabilities are housed in a manner that provides for their safety and security.
+Individual rooms or housing units used by a child with disabilities are designed for their use and provides for integration with the general population.
+Appropriate detention center programs and activities are accessible to a disabled child confined to the detention center.

-(2) Physical plant is designed to facilitate personal contact and interaction between staff and youth.
+(2) Physical plant is designed to facilitate personal contact and interaction between staff and child.

 (B) The following standards are recommended for new plants:

 (1) Written policy and procedure provides that the new detention center is built or that the existing detention center expanded only after a needs evaluation study has been prepared in conjunction with appropriate local and state bodies.

 (2) The detention center site location is determined with participation from the community in which it is to be located.

 (3) The detention center is geographically accessible to juvenile justice agencies and community based services to allow for continued contact between the youth and family, law enforcement, prosecutors, court personnel, legal counsel, clergy, school agencies and any other community agency working with a detained child.

 (4) A written program philosophy is developed for the new detention center which includes but is not limited to:

 (b) Statutory authority and services to be provided.

 (g) Impact of the detention center on overall operation of the parent agency.